RockYou-cmd/ft_containers/README.md

 # ft_containers
-In this project, I will implement a few container types of the C++ standard template library. we'll talk about some essential concepts before diving into the implementation of containers :
+In this project, I will implement a few container types of the C++ standard template library.</br>
+we'll talk about some essential concepts before diving into the implementation of containers :

 I should first introduce to you an important concept which is stack unwinding </br>